Kaixa076/TownofNext-Edited/CN.md

 **Credit to these mods and their developers for the code and help:**
 ### :star: [TOHRE](https://github.com/Loonie-Toons/)
 >
-> - Town of Host: Enhanced was forked from Town of Host: Re-Edited.
+> - Town of Host：Enhanced was forked from Town of Host: Re-Edited.
 >
 ### :star: [TOHE](https://github.com/KARPED1EM/TownOfHostEdited) :
 >
-> - Town of Host: Re-Edited was forked from Town of Host: Edited.
+> - Town of Host：Re-Edited was forked from Town of Host：Edited.
 (TONX)
 >
 ### :star: [TOH](https://github.com/tukasa0001/TownOfHost) :
 >